turbonomic/reporting-docs/page/config/external-timescale-manuallyAdd.md

   CREATE EXTENSION timescaledb SCHEMA extractor;
   ```
 * Create and prepare the schema for grafana data
-  Connect to the grafana database and execute these commands:
+  Connect to the grafana database and execute these commands, where you can provide your own name for
+  the `SCHEMA`, and you grant privileges to the users and roles you created above:
   ```
   CREATE SCHEMA grafana;
   -- read/write user has full access